Employee Frequently Asked Questions (FAQ)

 Transition of Offices

 Campus Operations will support faculty moving necessary instructional materials and personal belongings from the building.
-To request your office and materials be moved, please complete the Davies Hall Office Move Request Form.

 If you don't want to return to your office to pack your personal items or furniture, the college will assess your space and get back to you to discuss what should/shouldn't be packed and moved.
 We may take photos during the assessment to be used in the discussion.